AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Event name</td>
-   <td> <p> Enter or map a name for the event. </p> <p>Note: If you have selected Quick add in the Create an event field, you can include the date and time of the event, and <em>Workfront Fusion</em> creates the event for that date and time.
+   <td> <p> Enter or map a name for the event. </p> <p>Note: If you have selected Quick add in the Create an event field, you can include the date and time of the event, and <span>Workfront Fusion</span> creates the event for that date and time.
 Example: <code>Appointment at Capitol Hill on June 3rd 10am-10:25am</code>.
 If you selected Quick add but do not include a date and time in the event name, the event is created from the current time and lasts an hour.</p> </td>
   </tr>
   <tr>
    <td>All day event</td>